horchi/vdrOnOdroidN2Plus/README.md

 - IR remote Power Code like MCE (or what you need)
 - adjust the resolution according to your need (3840 x 2160 for UHD)
 ```
-Shutdown the ODROD, renmove the SD card and put it back into the Linux desctop PC,
+Shutdown the ODROD, remove the SD card and put it back into the Linux desctop PC,
 mount the data (STORAGE) partition of the SD card to \<your-coreelec-sd-moint-point\>

 ## Download Ubutu image and uncompress